 The University is set on top of Mount Oread and offers beautiful vistas of the surrounding area, while at the heart of the campus itself is Jayhawk Boulevard with its historic stone architecture.
 The appeal of KU does not end with the campus, however; we have a charming downtown with diverse restaurants and shops, many of which are independent and locally owned.
 Lawrence's music scene is considered among the best in the Midwest, and its public schools rank among the finest in the nation (see Guide to Lawrence, KS).
 Additionally, Kansas City, which boasts a wide variety of cultural venues, is only 30 miles away.

-Candidates requesting consideration for admission to the MA, MA/PhD, or PhD program in History must complete the online application through the Office of Graduate Studies.
-Information about minimum requirements and codes for GRE or TOEFL tests can be found at this site as well.
-Note that documents, including a writing sample and transcripts, should be uploaded to this site.
-There is no need to send hardcopies of application materials to the Department.
-When the Office of Graduate Studies receives your application, they will forward your information to the Department.
-The application deadline for Fall 2013 entry is December 1, 2012.
-Non-US citizens need to submit their materials by November 15, 2012.
+Whether applying to KU or elsewhere, graduate applicants are expected to contact their prospective advisors in advance.
+It is useful to discuss shared research interests, and to inquire whether the faculty member is taking new students.
+A little contact before applying can help applicants and faculty decide whether this can become a productive relationship.
+This faculty advisor will then be able to more effectively advocate for the applicant's candidacy based upon this correspondence.
+Candidates requesting consideration for admission to the MA, MA/PhD, or PhD program in History must complete the online application through the KU Office of Graduate Studies.
+Information about minimum requirements and codes for GRE or TOEFL tests can be found on this site.
+Note that documents, including a writing sample and transcripts, should be uploaded to the application.
+There is no need to send hard copies of application materials to the History Department.
+When you submit your online application, it is made available to the Department of History.
+The application deadline for Fall 2014 entry is December 1, 2013.
+International applicants need to submit their materials by November 15, 2013.

-When you apply, specify to which program you would like admission: MA only, the MA/PhD, or the PhD.
-We recommend that candidates seeking admission directly into the PhD program first earn an MA in History (or a related field).
+When you apply, specify to which program you intend to join: MA only, the MA/PhD, or the PhD.
+We recommend that candidates seeking admission directly into the PhD program first earn an MA in History or a related field.

 The application materials that each candidate must submit are: